micromata/Baumeister/README.md

 	- optimize images (lossless)
 	- start a local server
 	- delete unused CSS (optional)
-	- check for know vulnerabilities in dependencies
+	- check for known vulnerabilities in dependencies
 	- release new versions
 	- run unit tests and create coverage reports
 	- web performance optimization fundamentals
 	- and more.

 Baumeister mainly uses [webpack](https://webpack.js.org) at its core for transpiling, bundling and minifying files and provides [npm scripts](#build-workflow-and-npm-scripts) for working with the project.
 Besides that we have defined a few npm scripts to handle things like our [release workflow](#release-workflow).
-All necessary dependencies are locally installed via npm.
+All necessary dependencies are installed locally via npm.

 ## Table of Contents